Getting Good Training - Techniques franchisors use to make sure you’re ready to operate your new business

 - Vendor relations (purchasing, receiving, stocking, and inventory management)

-The goal isn’t only to provide you with information on how to run your business to the system’s standards, but also to provide you with an understanding of the system’s philosophy so you’ll intuitively know what’s right and what’s wrong.
+The goal isn’t only to provide you with information on how to run your business to the franchise system’s standards, but also to provide you with an understanding of the system’s philosophy so you’ll intuitively know what’s right and what’s wrong.

-But what happens once the business is ready to open?
+But what happens once your franchise is ready to open?
 Franchisors dedicated to training understand there’s a difference between classroom training, working in a training facility, and actually operating your own business with your own customers.
 During the initial days or weeks after your franchise is open, they’ll have a training team working with you and your staff, honing your skills, reminding you of the lessons you learned at franchise headquarters and, most important, teaching you the tricks of the trade they learned in actually operating businesses like yours.
 It’s an invaluable extension of the initial training program because there’s nothing more valuable than learning the business in the real world.

 Now comes your first crisis.
 A crew person quits.
 You have an operating business, and customers coming through the door, and a warm replacement body just won’t do it.
 How is the new replacement staff going to be trained to the standards you need?